Walking Tour of Historic Orange City

 The Camac House at 401 East Graves was originally built in the late nineteenth century in the Florida Frame Vernacular architectural style.
 Possibly the house was built for the Hardin Family.
 In 1926, J .P.
 Prettyman was commissioned to remodel the dwelling and cover the exterior of the house with stucco for the new owners John W. and Sallie Camac.
 Mr. Camac was an import real estate developer of Orange City between the years of 1926 and 1929.
 He financed the Erwin Hotel, the Laverne Apartments and at least six other dwellings.
 He is noted for planting 500 trees to beautify the city.

-Located at 343 East Graves Ave, The Drift Inn, now Bengston Cottage is believed to be one of the oldest buildings in Orange City.
+Located at 343 East Graves Ave, The Drift Inn is believed to be one of the oldest buildings in Orange City.
 The documented history of the structure begins about 1895.
 The home is of Framed Vernacular architecture.
 It is supported by brick and masonry piers and features wrap-around porches, now incorporated, abundant cross-ventilation through opposing windows and doors, high tin ceilings for maximum cooling, and balloon native pine construction, with pine-board inside walls.
 Multiple gable roofs allowed dead hot air to collect in the attic above the living space.
 This house is nicely restored to the 1900s Victorian elegance.

 The Walden House was one of the many houses built after the devastating freezes of the mid 1890s.
 In 1904, James and Nella Walden purchased several lots along North Oak and East Graves Avenue.
 Included in their purchase was the former Pioneer Store building, which had fallen into disrepair.
 James demolished the building to make way for his new home in 1906.